apitoolkit/apitoolkit-landing/blog/common-defects-in-api-testing/index.md

   - API Testing
 ---

+# Common Defects in API Testing: How to Identify and Fix Them

 ![common defects in api testing](common-defects-in-api-testing.png)

 > Technology, like art, is a soaring exercise of the human imagination.